First of all, Simple maintenance can do wonders for the cooling ability of your car radiator.

 - Valve stem to guide clearances are tighter to reduce oil consumption and emissions.

 Many engines today have aluminum cylinder heads.
 Aluminum does not handle higher than normal temperatures well; making it vulnerable to heat damage.

 So, If the engine overheats; the first thing that will happen is the engine will start to detonate.

 Also, The engine will ping and start to lose power under load.
 Usually, caused by the combination of heat and pressure exceeding the octane rating of the fuel.

 If the detonation problem persists the hammer like blows may damage:

 - Engine bearings

 Overheating can also cause pre-ignition.
-Hot spots develop inside the combustion chamber that become a source of ignition for the fuel.
-The erratic combustion can cause detonation as well as engine run on in older vehicles.
+Because, Hot spots develop inside the combustion chamber; that become a source of ignition for the fuel.
+As a result, The erratic combustion can cause detonation; as well as engine run on in older vehicles.
 Also, Hot spots can burn holes right through the top of pistons.